 Additional Community Support Work

 I have been involved with several other collectives and organizations that, in different ways, aim to support marginalized people’s overall health while also challenging systemic oppression and discrimination.
+Since 2013 I have sat on the Transgender Fund Committee, a part of York University’s union (CUPE 3903) equity policy and benefits package.
+This fund adjudicates financial support to trans identified union members, providing assistance with everyday trans-related life necessities and gender affirming surgeries.
 In the summers of 2015 and 2016, I volunteered for Camp Ten Oaks, a week-long camp for LGBTQ identified youth, and/or youth who come from LGBTQ families.
 At York University, I have been a member of the Trans Caucus (2013-present), the Safer Space Coalition Committee (2014/15), Cinema Politica (2013-2015), and the Executive at the Centre for Feminist Research (2011/12).
 When I lived in Peterborough Ontario, I focused on anti-poverty work and was active with both Food Not Bombs and the JustFood program through the YWCA (2010/11).
 During my undergraduate at Trent University, I was the Women’s issues Commissioner for the Student Association (2009/10), a member of the Trent Queer Collective (2009/10), the Centre for Gender and Social Justice (2006/07), and cofounded a monthly peer-support group, Radical Approach to Women’s Wellbeing (2007/08).